ima-nyush/Interaction-Lab/Tutorials/Ultrasonic Distance Sensor/README.md

 }

 void loop() {
-  //additional 2 microsecond delay to ensure pulse clarity digitalWrite(triggerPin, LOW);
+  // additional 2 microsecond delay to ensure pulse clarity digitalWrite(triggerPin, LOW);
   delayMicroseconds(2);
   digitalWrite(triggerPin, HIGH);
   delayMicroseconds(10);
   digitalWrite(triggerPin, LOW);

-  //pulseIn waits for signal to go from HIGH to LOW, timeout according to max range of sensor unsigned long duration = pulseIn(echoPin, HIGH, 17400);
+  // pulseIn waits for signal to go from HIGH to LOW,
+  // timeout according to max range of sensor long duration = pulseIn(echoPin, HIGH, 17400);
-  //sound travels roughly 29cm per microsecond so we divide by 29, then by 2 since we recorded sound both going forth and back unsigned long cm = duration / 29 / 2;
+  // sound travels roughly 29cm per microsecond so we divide by 29,
+  // then by 2 since we recorded sound both going forth and back distance = duration / 29 / 2;
-  Serial.println(cm);
+  Serial.println(distance);
 }
 ```